Smog war casualty: China coal city bears brunt of pollution crackdown

 This winter, Jincheng aims to cut coal chemical production by 30 percent, and impose output curbs of as much as 50 percent in certain districts.
 It will also establish a 95-square kilometer “no-coal zone” banning household coal combustion and convert more than 9,000 households to gas.

-One manager with Shanxi Lanhua High-Tech, a local conglomerate involved in coal, chemicals and real estate, said the city was under far greater pressure.
+One manager with Shanxi Lanhua High-Tech (600123.SS), a local conglomerate involved in coal, chemicals and real estate, said the city was under far greater pressure.

 The firm will completely shut down some of its subsidiaries in winter, and expects to lose around 450 million yuan ($64.84 million) in earnings over the winter period.